niro12-coder/OOP_PROJECT_Travel_management_system/README.md

 ## Customer

 Customers possess the capability to access their profiles and book comprehensive trip packages covering car rentals, hotels, flights, and exclusive activities.
 Furthermore, they can review their booking history, manage ticket alterations, oversee and adjust travel services, provide feedback post-trip, receive unique vouchers for multiple bookings, and have the freedom to edit their travel services to suit their preferences.

+## Innovative Features
+*Streamlined Booking Process:* Wanderlift offers a seamless booking experience, allowing customers to book flights, hotels, car rentals, and activities all in one place.
+With a user-friendly interface and intuitive navigation, planning your dream trip has never been easier.

+*Personalized Trips:* Customize your travel experience with personalized trip packages tailored to your preferences.
+Whether you're looking for a family-friendly adventure, a romantic getaway, or an adrenaline-fueled excursion, Wanderlift has the perfect trip for you.

+*Comprehensive Account Management:* From managers to tour guides and customers, Wanderlift provides robust account management features for every user.
+Managers can oversee trip creation and manage bookings, while tour guides can track earnings and update their profiles effortlessly.

+*Exceptional Customer Service:* At Wanderlift, customer satisfaction is our top priority.
+Our dedicated support team is available 24/7 to assist you with any questions or concerns you may have, ensuring a stress-free and enjoyable travel experience from start to finish.

+## Utilization of OOP Concepts
+Wanderlift is built on a foundation of object-oriented programming principles, including:

+*Inheritance:* The use of inheritance allows for the creation of specialized classes that inherit properties and behaviors from more general classes.
+For example, different types of trips (e.g., family tours, couple tours) can inherit common attributes and methods from a generic Trip class.

+P*olymorphism:* Polymorphism enables the same method to behave differently based on the object calling it.
+In Wanderlift, this allows for flexible interactions between different types of users (managers, tour guides, customers) and the system.

+*Abstraction:* Abstraction helps to hide complex implementation details and expose only relevant information to users.
+Wanderlift abstracts away the intricacies of travel management, providing users with a simplified interface to interact with the system.

+# Key Features
+Trip Customization: Tailor your travel experience with customizable trip packages covering flights, accommodations, transportation, and activities.

+Seamless Booking Process: Book flights, hotels, car rentals, and activities with ease, all from within the Wanderlift platform.

+Robust Account Management: Manage your account effortlessly, whether you're a manager curating trips, a tour guide tracking earnings, or a customer booking your next adventure.

+24/7 Customer Support: Our dedicated support team is available round the clock to assist you with any questions or concerns you may have.

 ## Team Memebers
 نوران ھیثم عثمان عثمان امین الجندى